 In addition to its focus on environmental impacts, the GRESB Real Estate Assessment also includes a health and well-being evaluation of a real estate company’s internal approach to promoting health for its employees as well as its external approach to promoting health for tenants and communities through real estate fund management.
 As creators of the built environment, the real estate industry is well-positioned to address key health determinants in their approach to real estate development and management.

-For Green or Sustainability Bonds, from the first anniversary of any bond issuance under this Framework until full allocation of the proceeds, FPA will ensure that information on proceed allocation is available on the Company’s website, https://www.frasersproperty.com.au/a-different-way.
-FPA may also share, where applicable and feasible, information on environmental impacts of its portfolio.
+For Green or Sustainability Bonds, from the first anniversary of any bond issuance under this Framework until full allocation of the proceeds, the Companies will ensure that information on proceed allocation is available on the Companies’ website https://www.frasersproperty.com.au/A-Different-Way.
+The Companies may also share, where applicable and feasible, information on environmental impacts of its portfolio.

-FPA may share the below information:
+The Companies may share the below information:

 a) Allocation Reporting